Deadlight (video game): Plot

-In the chaos, Wayne and Stella escape to a dock, but are cornered by a group of Shadows.
-Stella pleads with Wayne to kill her, causing him to recall a repressed memory; upon returning to his home after the outbreak, he found he had only two bullets in his gun.
+Amidst the chaos, Wayne and Stella escape to a dock, but are cornered by a group of Shadows.
+Stella pleads with Wayne to kill her, causing him to recall a repressed memory.
+Upon returning to his home after the outbreak, he found he had only two bullets in his gun.
 With the house under siege from Shadows, Shannon pleaded with him to kill her and Lydia.
-With great reluctance, Wayne did so.
+With great reluctance, Wayne obliges.
 Having remembered the incident, he refuses to repeat it by killing Stella, instead telling her she must survive and never give up hope.
 He breaks the wood of the dock, allowing Stella to make it to a nearby sailboat and drift away.
 Wayne apologizes to his deceased daughter, who appears in front of him, as he laments he should have died with her.
 However, he is happy they will be together again soon.
 As the Shadows race towards him, Wayne accepts his fate.

 In an alternate ending, unlockable by completing "Nightmare" mode, it is revealed Wayne is a deranged murderer.
-As he and Stella attempt to board the boat, Stella recognises Wayne is wearing Karla's necklace.
+As he and Stella attempt to board the boat, Stella recognizes Wayne is wearing Karla's necklace.
 She pushes him away, and he falls, smashing his head against a post.
 He remembers he killed Karla even though she was not bitten, he smothered Sam upon finding him uninjured in the shop, and he choked Ben in the helicopter, causing it to crash.
 As he lies bleeding to death, he has a vision of Lydia before blacking out.

 Development and release

-Deadlight was announced on January 18, 2012 as an Xbox Live Arcade exclusive, set for release during the annual Summer of Arcade period.
+Deadlight was announced on January 18, 2012 as an Xbox Live Arcade exclusive, set for release during the annual Summer of Arcade.
 Microsoft Studios revealed they would publish the game, which was being developed by Tequila Works.
-Although Deadlight was Tequila Works' debut, the development team included people who had worked on such series as Commandos and MotorStorm, as well as games such as Overlord II, Heavy Rain, Castlevania: Lords of Shadow and Diablo III.
+Although Deadlight was Tequila Works' debut, the development team included people who had worked on the Commandos and MotorStorm series, as well as games such as Overlord II, Heavy Rain, Castlevania: Lords of Shadow and Diablo III.
 The following day, a teaser trailer was released, with a demo made available on March 5.
 Speaking of the demo, Eurogamer's Martin Robinson noted the similarity between the movement and animations of Randall Wayne and the protagonists of classic cinematic platformers such as Another World and Flashback.